maddiekausch/GroupMetagenomicsProject/MasterNotes.md

 ## Master Notes for project
 3/12/2026

-GOAL: Bog frozen rep A (SAMN08784152), quality check and trim reads
+GOAL: We have the Bog frozen rep A (SAMN08784152), and we want to quality check and trim the reads.
+The product will be used for future analysis.
 # Download fastq files...

 # Go to home directory
 cd ~